9

 Revolution!

 I don’t think printing is a thing of the past yet, but the advent of the Internet and the World Wide Web transformed everything.
-And those incredible changes go really fast leaving some behind, while at the same time that change is embraced by new generations.
+And those incredible changes go really fast, leaving some behind, while at the same time, that change is embraced by new generations.
 That technology presents an unprecedented way of publishing content.
-Immediate, accessible, diverse, democratic and in a relatively cheap way.
-I am exited to feel I am part of that revolution developing websites and looking for ways to make that technology accesible to those people who are working hard behind small companies.
+Immediate, accessible, diverse, democratic, interactive and in a relatively cheap way.
+I am excited to feel I am part of that revolution.
 Changes bring opportunities.